-This is a ministry of the Roman Catholic Diocese of Charlotte with support from the Diocese and local parishes.
-The Campus Minister works to support students in their transition from teen to adult, guide them in their faith, encourage them in the sacramental life, and provide a home-away-from-home during their time in college.
-We are here to offer you opportunities to discover and enter into the spiritual life, fellowship, and Christian community that are at the core of our catholic faith as well as our African/African American roots.
-We value and seek to encourage students’ commitments to their faith, regardless of denomination, faith tradition, or educational level.
-Our CCM is here to journey with you.
+Thea House is a ministry of the Roman Catholic Diocese of Charlotte with support from parishes in the Greensboro area.
+Catholic Campus Ministry exists to support students in their transition into adulthood, guide them in their faith, encourage them in their sacramental and prayer life, and provide a home-away-from-home during their time in college.
+We are here to offer you opportunities to discover and enter into the spiritual life, fellowship, and Christian community that are at the core of our Catholic faith, as well as our African/African American roots.
+CCM is here to journey with you through your college years.

-Recognizing the needs of African American Catholic Students, faculty and staff as a minority religious group in the university setting, Thea House: The Catholic Campus Connection for North Carolina A&T State University and Bennett College will endeavor to address those needs by offering opportunities for continued faith formation, religious/liturgical services, programs that teach the history of Africans and African Americans in the Catholic Church and that promote understanding among other religious traditions, and by developing a Small Faith Community while encouraging participation at the local parishes.
-Thea House will strive to be a place for students to grow academically, morally, and spiritually in an atmosphere that is familiar to them and where they can enjoy the fellowship of other Catholic students.
+Recognizing the needs of African/African American Catholic students and faculty/staff as a minority religious group in the university setting, Thea House endeavors to address those needs by offering opportunities for continued faith formation, regular Liturgies, programs that teach the history of Africans and African Americans in the Catholic Church.
+Thea House strives to be a place for students to grow academically, morally, and spiritually in an atmosphere that is familiar to them, and where they can enjoy the fellowship of other Catholic students.

 Thea House students together with other college students throughout the Diocese of Charlotte continue to deepen their faith in God, each other, and all that surrounds them through quality experiences of:

 - Faith Development